mlavagniUT/elk-project/README.md

 - Web-2 with the ip address 10.1.0.6

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- Filebeat
+- MetricBeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- Filebeat collects audit logs, deprecation logs, gc logs, server logs, and slow logs
+- MetricBeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the filebeat and metricbeat configuration files to ansible container.
-- Update the _____ file to include...
+- Update the configuration files to include the IP address of Elk Server
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to "http:// <ElkServer IP>:5601/app/kibana#/home" to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_